Game of Thrones filming locations – Northern Ireland

 Catch the ferry from Strangford to Portaferry, which takes 15 minutes and costs £5.50 depending on the size of your car.
 Drive to Quintin Bay along the eastern coastline.
 Home to Quintin Castle, built by John de Courcy in 1184.

-Here Jamie persuades Bronn to go with him to bring Myrcella back to Kings Landing in Season 5 Episode 2.
+Here Jamie persuades Bronn to go with him to bring Marcella back to Kings Landing in Season 5 Episode 2.

-I would recommend breaking the journey up to the next Game of Thrones destination by visiting Bangor castle.
+I recommend breaking the journey up before heading to the next destination by visiting Grey Abbey and Bangor Castle.

 Head north towards Antrim (1.5-hour drive) and Lough Neagh.
-Lough Neagh borders five of Northern Ireland’s six counties, Lough Neaghis the largest freshwater lakes in the British Isles.
-The shores of Lough Neagh were used in Season 5 Episode 5 when Tyrion and Jorah take cover after they are attacked by stone men, subsequently infecting Jorah with Greyscale.
+Lough Neagh borders five of Northern Ireland’s six counties and Is the largest freshwater lake in the British Isles.
+The shores of Lough Neagh were used in Season 5 Episode 5 when Tyrion and Jorah take cover after they are attacked by stone men, subsequently infecting Jorah with grey scale.

 Take the short drive to catch Toome Canal on sunset.
 The canal is part of the Lower Bann river which flows from Lough Neagh to the Atlantic Ocean.

-I would imagine you are getting rather tired now; I hope you have booked into Bally Castle Hotel.
-Again you will find another door echoing the battle of the bastards, and if you are lucky, you might even find the ghost which haunts the Castle.
+I imagine you are getting rather tired now so I hope you have booked a room at Ballygally Castle Hotel.
+You will find another door echoing the battle of the bastards, and if you are lucky, you might even find the ghost which haunts the castle.
+I would also recommend dining at the hotel restaurant as the food is locally sourced and deliciously cooked.

-I never said this is going to be a relaxing holiday and my kind of holidays don’t result in sitting on the beach.
+I never said this is going to be a relaxing holiday and my kind of holiday don’t result in sitting on the beach or pool lounger.
 I love driving and visiting unusual places away from everything.

 Take an early start as you want to catch Sallagh Braes sunrise.
 Sallagh Braes is a striking location within the Glens of Antrim.
 Cliffs and beautiful moorland define them.
 Here the Hound helped build a Septry with Brother Ray before discovering the devastating slaughter of the villages in Season 6 Episode 7.